SasView/sasview/src/sas/qtgui/Calculators/media/sld_calculator_help.rst

     This field defines the material for which you are calculating the SLD.
 The section "`Specifying Materials or Mixtures in the Molecular Formula Field`_" offers further guidance on how to enter molecules, biomolecules, and more complex mixtures.

 **Mass Density** (|g/cm^3|)
     This field defines the density of the material for which you are calculating the SLD.
 Density uncertainty is likely the largest source of error in the SLD calculator.
+This field may be excluded in cases where the mass density of each individual component is provided in the formula field.

 **Neutron Wavelength** (|Ang|)
     Wavelength is used to calculate the neutron scattering cross-section and 1/e length.
 It is required for neutron calculations and entered in units of |Ang|.